essdot/js-lessons/doc/types.md

 Syntactically, you can call a function in two ways: using the function call operator, the two parentheses, or by using `new`.

-Functions have a `length` property too.
+Functions have a `length` property.
 It represents the number of arguments the function defines.

 As I mentioned, functions are objects.
 You can set properties on them just like other objects.